Josey9087/Portfolio/README.md

 THEN I am presented with a responsive layout that adapts to my viewport

 Explainations for the code are commented in the code.

+This is a link to the deployed web page: https://josey9087.github.io/Portfolio/

 Below is an screenshot that shows the image's deployed appearance.